MuhammadQuran17/isra36agent/README.md

 # isra36agent

+### This is the core of isra36.com agent.
+It is not fully open-source.
+To fully use it please wait 5,6 days until isra36 goes into production.

 AI Agent that automatically rechecks AI generated SQL in isolated test environment

 It’s built on N8N, and to use it, simply import the `isra36_n8nAgent.json` file.